Kingkill666/new-website/contracts/README.md

-CAN ADD NNEW CHARITIES IN add_chirty.sh addresses and everything
+CAN ADD NEW CHARITIES IN add_charity.sh addresses and everything